remingu/napalm-gaia/README.md

 We are not related to the official NAPALM Developer-Team.
 You will find them here:<br>
 https://napalm-automation.net/

+## Compability
-- documented functions were successfully tested against:
+documented functions were successfully tested against:
  - R77.30 Gaia
  - R80.10 Gaia
  - R80.20 Gaia